moscatena/Seasonal-Flu-Vaccine-Prediction/README.md

 ## Overview

 The goal of this project was to build a classifier to predict whether someone was vaccinated against the seasonal flu or not as accurately as possible.
 Flu season comes around yearly.
 Every year people either take the flu shot or they do not.
 We made splits in Age gaps, genders, children in households, etc to see the statistical side of things before we did the modeling.
 Also we tried to answer some questions such as which subsets of the population should you target when hoping to increase the total number of people receiving the vaccine each year.
 Or weather to focus more on the female or male audience, or to focus on what age group.
+With those in mind our recommendations to the Department of Healt are:

 * Raise awareness of dangers of the seasonal flu via new campaigns to everyone
-* A more specific campaign towards folks aged below their forties could be more beneficial as they are the least likely age groups to be vaccinated
+* A more specific campaign towards folks aged below their mid thirties
 * Have doctors and practitioners reach out to patients to take the vaccine
 ***